 She was a graduate of Wheelock College and has been teaching in Boston Public Schools since 1997.
 Alicia was a founding teacher with Deborah Meier of the Mission Hill School in Roxbury, Massachusetts, and has taught Pre-K to Grade 3 for nearly ten years.
-She is currently a Teacher Developer with the Boston Public Schools, mentoring teachers through their first year in the classroom.
+She was once a Teacher Developer with the Boston Public Schools, mentoring teachers through their first year in the classroom.
 Alicia also received the Boston Superintendent’s Award for Outstanding Teaching in 2002.
 In 2004, she was a Fulbright Scholar to Kenya and Tanzania; she also received Fund for Teachers Fellowship with two colleagues for research in those countries.
 In 2005 and 2006, Alicia was selected for “Who’s Who Among America’s Teachers.”
 Alicia has also served on the Educational Advisory Board at Wheelock College.